 How to get a Carer Assessment

-Currently within Westmorland and Furness Council, there are carer support organisations you can contact to help you.
-They will do a carer assessments on our behalf and provide independent support:
+Westmorland and Furness Carer Support Service can offer carer assessments on our behalf and provide independent support.

 Alternatively, you can receive a Carer's Assessment from the occupational therapist or social worker that provides support to your cared for.